-and the second s Years ended December 31, (Amounts in millions) 2011 2010 2009 Combined statutory net income (loss): Life insurance subsidiaries, excluding captive life reinsurance subsidiaries \$ (69) \$ 24 \$ 101 Mortgage insurance subsidiaries (684) (925) (621) Combined statutory net loss, excluding captive reinsurance subsidiaries (753) (901) (520) Captive life insurance subsidiaries (146) (132) (154) Combined statutory net loss \$(899) \$(1,033) \$(674)

-$(\mathbf{y}{i}, \mathbf{y}{i}, y$ As of Decei As of December 31,
+Years Years ended December 31, (Amounts in millions) 2011 2010 2009 Combined statutory net income (loss): Life insurance subsidiaries, excluding captive life reinsurance subsidiaries \$ (69) \$ 24 \$ 101 Mortgage insurance subsidiaries (684) (925) (621) Combined statutory net loss, excluding captive reinsurance subsidiaries (753) (901) (520) Captive life insurance subsidiaries (146) (132) (154) Combined statutory net loss \$ (899) \$(1,033) \$(674) (Amounts in millions) As of Dec 2011 ember 31, 2010 Combined statutory capital and surplus: 2011 2010 Life insurance subsidiaries, excluding captive life reinsurance subsidiaries \$2,294 \$ 2,213 Mortgage insurance subsidiaries 792 1,098 Combined statutory capital and surplus \$3,086 \$ 3,311

-(Amounts in millions) 2011 2010

-Combined statutory capital and surplus: , .

-Life insurance subsidiaries, excluding ca otive life

-reinsurance subsidiaries \$2,294 \$2,213

-Mortgage insurance subsidiaries 792 1,098

-Combined statutory capital and surpl us \$3,086 \$3,311

 The statutory net income (loss) from our captive life reinsurance subsidiaries relates to the reinsurance of term and universal life insurance statutory reserves assumed from our U.S. domiciled life insurance companies.
-These reserves are, in turn, funded through the issuance of surplus notes (nonrecourse funding obligations) to third parties or secured by a third-party letter of credit.
+These reserves are, in turn, funded through the issuance of surplus notes (non-recourse funding obligations) to third parties or secured by a third-party letter of credit.
 Accordingly, the life insurance subsidiaries' combined statutory net income (loss) and distributable income are not affected by the statutory net income (loss) of the captives, except to the extent dividends are received from the captives.
 The combined statutory capital and surplus of our life insurance subsidiaries does not include the capital and surplus of our captive life reinsurance subsidiaries of \$1,518 million and \$1,574 million as of December 31, 2011 and 2010, respectively.
 Capital and surplus of our captive life reinsurance subsidiaries, excluding River Lake VI, River Lake VII and River Lake VIII, include surplus notes (non-recourse funding obligations) as further described in note 13.